Playing with Death: The Morbid Obsessions of Contemporary Polish Artists

 Collecting the remains

 Przemysław Branas has treated transience more metaphorically than the other artists.
-He does not show the end of someone’s life or a decomposing body; he does not interpret death; he somehow collects it.
+He does not show the end of someone’s life or a decomposing body; he does not interpret death.
+He somehow collects it.
 To do so, the artist visited a cemetery for several months to forage for partially burnt candles in the bins.
-His home became a real necropolis: in his kitchen, he melted the wax from leftover candle inserts, pouring it into a large wooden coffin-shaped mould kept in his room, and documenting each stage of the process photographically.
+His home became a real necropolis: in his kitchen, he melted the wax from leftover candle inserts, pouring it into a large wooden coffin-shaped mould kept in his room.
+He documented each stage of the process photographically.

 Branas’ installation is entitled Hiena (Hyena), which instantly conjures up grave-robbers (‘graveyard hyenas’ in Polish) and the profaning of burial grounds.
 Yet the artist is in no way destructive – on the contrary, he is symbolically commemorating the dead.